Introduction to the Table Access Protocol (TAP) Service¶

 2.2.
 List all catalogs (schema)¶

+Create an ADQL query that selects all columns (*) from the tap_schema.
 The results of the query will be a list of available schemas (in other words, the available catalogs).

-Store it in a string named query
+Store it in a string named query.

 query = 'SELECT * FROM tap_schema.schemas'

-Execute the query by passing query
+Execute the query by passing query to the TAP service's search method, and store the output in results.

 results = service.search(query)

-Print the type of results
+Print the type of results.

 print(type(results))